xfbs/awesome/readme.md

 # Awesome

-My own curated (meaning subjective) list of awesome things.
+My own curated (meaning subjective) list of awesome things (relating to computer science).
+I have (tried to) include examples and screenshots of everything.
 [Unlicensed](license.md) for maximum fork enjoyment.

+*Please send in
-Feel free to send pull requests in case I missed anything!
+pull requests if I missed anything obvious!*

-This is kind of supposed to be a replacement for my Safari bookmarks.
+This is kind of supposed to be a replacement for my browser bookmarks.
+I thought it would be better to put these links out here for everyone, than to have them rot in my previous convoluted folder hierachies.

 ## Contents